 Too much junk clutter could be another problem that leads to worse MacBook performance.
 As a rule of thumb, you should try to keep the device’s drive free as you can.
 A few gigabytes is not enough.
 At least 15 percent of its storage should not be occupied.

-The world is going through a significant transformation in the middle of the covid era, and that is the reason why being hands-on with technology is of utmost importance.
-If you find your Mac slowing down, then make sure to try out all of these steps, and if nothing works out, then do not hesitate to call up your local technician.
+In today’s fast-moving world and in the time of significant transformation being hands-on with technology is of utmost importance.
+If you find your Mac slowing down, then make sure to try out all of these steps, and if nothing works out, then do not hesitate to call your local technician.